-Middle Fork Crow River Watershed District's responses to the internal control and legal compliance findings identified in our audit have been included in the Schedule of Findings and Recommendations.
+Middle Fork Crow River Watershed District's responses to the findings identified in our audit is described in the Schedule of Findings and Recommendations.
 The District's responses were not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.